 *Do not change the title column in each section.

-*The total number of the research plan should be up to 10 pages at the maximum, with this page as the first page, excluding the cover and CV pages.
+*The total number of the research plan should be up to 10 pages at the maximum, with this page as the first page, excluding the cover, CV and Current situation pages.

 ＊The prescribed number of pages must be observed.